analytics

 • Diagnostic analytics will help you understand: “Why did certain campaigns perform better than others?
 Were there specific factors?”

-• Predictive analytics will help you understand: “What trends can we anticipate in customer behavior?”
+• Predictive data analytics will help you understand: “What trends can we anticipate in customer behavior?”

 • Prescriptive analytics will help you understand: “What specific steps can be made to enhance the campaign’s effectiveness?'

-Each of the above analytics techniques helps you gain a holistic picture of your business, empowering you to turn insights into action.
+Each of the above types of data analytics helps you gain a holistic picture of your business, empowering you to turn insights into action.

 Supervised machine learning vs unsupervised machine learning